Astr0clad/Lumos/README.md

 To install:

-1. Clone the repository OR download and extract the zip
+1. Clone the repository OR download and extract the zip (from the releases)

 2. Go into commands.py and change all of the filepaths that have username in them to your username